Higher Ed Co-Op Guide: A faster path to compliant, high-quality campus improvements

 • The fastest-moving institutions are rethinking procurement.
 Universities making the most progress are choosing pathways that allow them to act quickly without cutting corners—and co-ops are central to that shift.

-Higher education leaders are operating under a new set of expectations.
+Higher education leaders (and K-12 leaders) are operating under a new set of expectations.
 Presidents and boards are setting ambitious sustainability goals.
 Students and communities are more vocal than ever about the quality of campus environments.
 Aging infrastructure demands capital investment, while budgets and facility teams remain stretched.

 Top Pressures Facing Higher Ed Facilities Leaders